malekifar/wsl/README.md

 Go to [here](https://code.visualstudio.com/download) and download the latest installer for your Windows and follow the installation wizard to set up VS Code.

 ###### Method2 Using Windows Package Manager
+To use Windows Package Manager, you should [install it](#installing-windows-package-manager) first.
-Open Powershell or Command Prompt and Type the following command to install Visual Studio Code
+Then open Powershell or Command Prompt and Type the following command to install Visual Studio Code

 ```powershell
 winget install Microsoft.VisualStudioCode